 (2) Subject to this Act, during permitted hours the licensee of a hotel licence is authorised to keep open the licensed premises, or part of those premises, and, while those premises are open —

-(a) is required to sell liquor on the premises to any person for consumption on the premises; and
+(a) may sell liquor on the premises to any person for consumption on the premises; and

-(b) may, unless the licence is a hotel restricted licence, sell packaged liquor on and from the premises to any person.
+(b) may, unless the licence is a small bar licence or a hotel restricted licence, sell packaged liquor on and from the premises to any person.

 (3) At a time when a sale of packaged liquor to any other person would not be within permitted hours, the authority to sell packaged liquor to a lodger extends only to such quantities as might reasonably be consumed by the lodger on that day.

-(4) A hotel licence, unless it is a tavern licence, is subject to the condition that the licensee, subject to subsection (5) and to any variation under subsection (6), provides —

-(a) residential accommodation for any person;
+(4) Unless it is a small bar licence or a tavern licence, a hotel licence —

+(a) subject to subsection (5) and to any variation under subsection (6), is subject to the condition that the licensee provides guest accommodation for any person; and
-(b) breakfast for lodgers, between 7 a.m. and 9 a.m.; and

-(c) dinner for lodgers, between 6 p.m. and 8 p.m.
+(b) subject to subsection (5) and without limiting section 64, is subject to any condition imposed by the licensing authority requiring meals to be provided to lodgers.

 (5) A licensee is not required to comply with a condition of the kind referred to in subsection (4) if —

-(a) the person seeking the residential accommodation or the meal is a person whom, under section 108(3), the licensee would have reasonable cause to refuse to receive;
+(a) the person seeking the guest accommodation or, if applicable, the meal, is a person who may be refused entry to the licensed premises by the licensee under section 115(4); or

 (b) the licensee has no available accommodation, or can not provide a meal, by reason of prior bookings; or